Project Need

 Water Quality/Quantity:

 Water quality will be increased as tree roots will provide soil stabilization and decreases over time of sediment downstream.
 Shade created by the trees will increase soil moisture and cooler micro-climate temperatures which will be favorable for grasses/forbs establishment and cover for wildlife.
 Water quantity will be increased as shade will help support longer snow pack into the spring season.
-Major debris flows have already occurred.
-WRI has begun efforts of vegetation re-establishment (WRI 4752).
-Reforestation efforts will aid in long term benefits.

 Compliance: